 Zika vaccines: The news here is much better.
-Several vaccines are being tested in Phase I trials right now (Phase I means small groups of human subjects).
-Some of them are expected to make it to Phase II (larger groups of human subjects) this calendar year.
+Several vaccines are being tested in Phase I trials right now (Phase I means small groups of human subjects), and at least one has already made it to Phase II (large groups of human subjects), with others expected to catch up this calendar year.

 It could still take several years before a Zika vaccine is commercially available.
 But given how many prospects reached Phase I so quickly, researchers and public health officials are optimistic.

 Genetically modified mosquitoes: Last August, the FDA approved a 22-month experimental release of Aedes aegypti mosquitoes that have been engineered to kill off their own population.
 But in November residents of the Florida Keys issued a split decision: The wider community voted in favor of a proposal from the British company Oxitec to conduct that trial in one of their communities.
 But Key Haven, where the company had set up shop, voted against that same proposal.
 Oxitec says it's working with federal regulators to identify a new host community (also in the Florida Keys) and still plans to launch the trial sometime this year.